GoldbergData/quarto-tutorial-child-documents/README.md

-# Time Series Final Project (Example with Quarto Child Documents)
+# Quarto Child Documents for Science Collaboration

-Welcome to this example repository demonstrating how to use **Git**, **GitHub**, and **Quarto** child documents to collaborate on a time series project.
-This structure is inspired by the UChicago Time Series final project instructions, but you can adapt it to any similar project or course.
+Welcome to this example repository demonstrating how to use **Git**, **GitHub**, and **Quarto** child documents to collaborate on science project.
+This structure is inspired by the UChicago Time Series final project instructions (I am a TA for the graduate course), but you can adapt it to any similar project or course.
 You can view an example document [here](https://goldbergdata.github.io/quarto-tutorial-child-documents/).

 ## Project Overview